-Basilar skull fractures are present in only 4% of patients with severe head injury.
+Basilar skull fractures are present in only 4% of patients with a severe head injury.
 There is no reported increased predilection amongst either sex or any race.
 Battle sign typically correlates with blunt head trauma; this is most commonly accidental but may also be present in non-accidental head trauma, including in child abuse.

 Overall the majority of skull-based fractures are linear and tend to be more common in children.
 The temporal bone is involved in the majority of skull fractures (45%), followed by basilar skull fractures (20%).
 When a depressed skull fracture occurs, it is usually an open fracture, which generally necessitates surgery as soon as possible.